Terri Fi 5 Released

 It wasn't the grippiest sandal we tried, but the Terra Fi 4 held it's own during the trials of our review.

 We are very impressed at how comfortable the Terra Fi is out of the box.
 With padded straps and a cushioned footbed, there is virtually zero break-in period for these sandals.
 Quick-drying neoprene guards the heel against hotspots and maintains a secure hold even when wet.
-Our testers all agreed that these added features made the Terra Fi noticeably more comfortable than the Teva Hurricane XLT 2.
+Our testers all agreed that these added features made the Terra Fi noticeably more comfortable than their closed toe cousin Teva Omnium 2.

 The classic Teva design utilizes three adjustable straps that run behind the heel and twice over the top of the foot for a secure, intuitive fit.
-Though they both adjust the same, we prefer the padded webbing of the Terra Fi 4 (right) to the simpler XLT 2.
+Though they both adjust the same, we prefer the padded webbing of the Terra Fi 4 (right) to the previously tested XLT 2.

 Utilizing a spongy "Shoc Pad" footbed, the Terra Fi conforms to your foot and also provides a good amount of cushion from rough trails and hard impacts.
 It also goes well with socks when additional comfort and warmth are necessary.
 The only reason the Terra Fi lost some comfort points is because of where the webbing loops land on top of the foot—some of the testers found them to be awkward.